 Sambucus nigra, commonly known as elderberry, is a naturally occurring fruit that has been used for thousands of years to treat a wide range of medical conditions including influenza and the common cold.
-Research has shown that it’s an effective treatment for the common cold and that it can also speed recovery in people with influenza.
+Research has shown that it’s an effective treatment for the common cold and that it can also speed up the recovery of people with influenza.

-Additionally, elderberry can be good for the heart.
-It may be able to lower high blood pressure and can help reduce bad cholesterol.
+Additionally, elderberry can be good for the heart by reducing high blood pressure and bad cholesterol.

-The elderberry extract from Nature’s Way is vegan, kosher certified, gluten free, and free of any dairy, soy, nuts, or artificial coloring.
-The blend is triple action, and is blended from European black elder for maximum immune system support.
+The elderberry extract from Nature’s Way is vegan, kosher certified, gluten-free, and free of any dairy, soy, nuts, or artificial coloring.
+Their blend is sourced from European black elder for maximum immune system support.

-For a great daily immune booster that’s safe for kids, give the Gaia Herbs formula a try.
-This plant-based supplement has a great taste that was formulated especially for children.
-It uses only certified organic ingredients, with a list only 5 ingredients long, including honey and elderberries to help soothe the upper respiratory system.
+Gaia Herbs is a plant-based supplement that was formulated especially for children.
+It uses only certified organic ingredients, with a list of only 5 ingredients, including honey and elderberries to help soothe the upper respiratory system.

-This formula is certified organic (by Oregon Tilth) and includes no artificial sweeteners, colors, or flavors.
-It also has no corn syrup, no soy, no dairy, and is gluten free.
-Gaia Herbs Elderberry is vegan friendly and tested for purity.
+This formula is certified organic (by Oregon Tilth) and includes no artificial sweeteners, colors, corn syrup, soy, dairy, and is gluten-free.
+Gaia Herbs Elderberry is also vegan-friendly.

-The Now Foods elderberry liquid is another fantastic bottle of elderberry extract.
-This one is also vegan, gluten free, and made with no soy, yeast, dairy, eggs, wheat, fish, or shellfish.
+Now Foods elderberry liquid is vegan, gluten-free, and made with no soy, yeast, dairy, eggs, wheat, fish, or shellfish.
 It’s a 10:1 concentrate and contains 500mg per teaspoon.
 It’s also manufactured in a GMP accredited facility so that it meets the highest quality standards.

-For an extra potent elderberry supplement, try the New Chapter capsules.
-They include elderberry and black currant for double the immune system support, backed up by various medical studies.
-Best of all, they’re gluten free and vegan.
+New Chapter capsules include elderberry and black currant for double the immune system support, backed up by various medical studies.
+They’re also gluten-free and vegan.

 Zhou Nutrition elderberry gummies are manufactured in an FDA certified facility, that follows the Good Manufacturing Practices.
 This supplement is also verified non-GMO, and vegan-friendly.

-The formula was designed by experts with high quality ingredients.
-The BioSchwartz Elderberry capsules are tested for purity and remain non-GMO and free of preservatives.
+BioSchwartz Elderberry capsules are non-GMO and free of preservatives.
 They are also vegetarian and gluten-friendly and contain no dairy, soy, shellfish, wheat, egg, sugar, peanuts, or added sugar.

-These premium elderberry gummies are made with a plant-based pectin, which means they have no gelatin, no fructose corn syrup, and are gluten-free.
-These also offer the additional immune support minerals zinc and vitamin C to enhance the effect of the elderberry.
-These naturally occurring free radical defenders maintain balance over your entire body.
-In fact, they can help remedy the fact that only 10% of Americans have enough vitamin C in their diet.
-(1)
+Havasu gummies are made with plant-based pectin, which means they have no gelatin, no fructose corn syrup, and are gluten-free.
+These also offer additional immune support minerals zinc and vitamin C to enhance the effect of the elderberry.

-Truvani Under the Weather Daily Herbal Supplement combines the power of elderberry with ginger, vitamin C, and amla berry for a total immune system boost.
-It also uses organic astragalus root, organic Echinacea root, organic garlic, organic licorice, and organic oregano to further enhance the immune system.
+Truvani Under the Weather Daily Herbal Supplement combines elderberry with ginger, vitamin C, and amla berry.
+It also uses organic astragalus root, organic Echinacea root, organic garlic, organic licorice, and organic oregano to enhance the immune system.

 How We Ranked

-The first requirement we had, when ranking the best elderberry supplements, was potency and purity.
+The first requirement when ranking the best elderberry supplements was potency and purity.
 We preferred supplements like Nature’s Way Original Sambucus Elderberry and New Chapter Elderberry Capsules that were pure elderberry extractions.
 However, we did reward supplements like Truvani Under the Weather that also provided supporting ingredients like echinacea root and organic licorice.
-This showed that the manufacturer cared more about providing a high quality and effective product, then simply making a cheap supplement.
+This showed that the manufacturer cared more about providing high quality and effective products rather than simply making a cheap supplement.

 Next, we looked at the delivery method.
-Elderberry supplements come in variety of delivery methods including syrup, capsules and gummies.
+Elderberry supplements come in a variety of delivery methods including syrup, capsules, and gummies.
 Syrup and capsules were preferred over gummies, like Zhou Nutrition, because they tended to be purer.
-Companies like Havasu Nutrition, who used pectin, instead of gelatine, were rewarded for providing an option that was vegetarians and vegan friendly.
+Companies like Havasu Nutrition, who used pectin, instead of gelatine, were rewarded for providing an option that was vegetarian and vegan-friendly.

 Lastly, we looked for independent testing.
-All of these products have been lab tested and had their purity and claims verified by an independent test.
+All of these products have been lab-tested and had their purity verified by an independent test.
 Many of them are manufactured in FDA certified laboratories and all of them use Good Manufacturing Practice.

 Elderberry is high in vitamin C, with up to 60% of daily recommended intake per serving.
 This is part of the reason elderberry is so effective for boosting the immune system and treating colds.